 The aim of the course is to make the students aware of the furniture designing which is a important part of interior design.
 The history of furniture is also to be introduced and described as the part of the course.

-Module I: Ergonomics & Anthropometry
+Module I: Ergonomics & Anthropometry - 2 weeks

-Introduction to Ergonomics of furniture design.
+Introduction to Ergonomics of furniture design

-Module II: Furniture design
+Module I: Furniture design - 2 weeks

 Furniture design, Analyzing furniture type, form and designing